-- Some of these features may be also decided after consulting consumers panels that will give their feedbacks on what they would like to have in terms of functions or packaging.
+- Some of these features may be also decided after consulting consumers panels that will give their feedback on what they would like to have in terms of functions or packaging.
 Big companies often use these panels of consumer-based approach to develop their new lines of products.

-I would say that this step, which is fundamental in the development of a product, deeply depends on each skincare company and their market plan development.
+This step, which is fundamental in the development of a product, deeply depends on each skincare company and their market plan development.

 2 - Designing a prototype

 Once the features of your product have been decided, a formulation process will take place.
 Laboratories with in house facilities will often take care of this step, but it is also possible to hire companies specialized in developing skincare formulations for other brands.
 In that case, the formulation is made outside the skincare company, but this latter one nevertheless owns all the rights on the formulations.
-Once the exact formula has been made through various trials, the formula must fulfil strict requirements in terms of safety and stability.
+Once the exact formula has been made through various trials, the formula must fulfill strict requirements in terms of safety and stability.

 3 - Stability and safety requirements